FlakM/blog/blog-static/content/posts/phantom_leak.md

 So the `container_memory_working_set_bytes` is not the memory usage of the container without cache but the memory usage of the container with cache but without the inactive file cache.
 There is no leak in the application - the metrics dashboard was lying to us!

+In our case, high `active_file` values (cache usage) are not a problem - it's a feature since we rely on the filesystem cache to avoid duplicating the image processing.
+Monitoring `container_memory_working_set_bytes` still makes sense since it is the metric that kublet uses to kill the pod when it exceeds the limits.
+However, after getting a better grasp of the matters, we decided to add additional alerts for residents with a set size of the application to catch potential bugs in the future.

 ## Conclusion